Neil Papiano: Legal career

-Finley vs. Kuhn
+Finley v.
+Kuhn

 In the mid-1970s, Papiano was hired by Oakland Athletics owner Charlie Finley to file a restraint-of-trade lawsuit against Major League Baseball and Commissioner Bowie Kuhn.
-In the Spring of 1976, Finley commenced a "fire sale" of the team's highly paid players, including Reggie Jackson.
+In the spring of 1976, Finley commenced a "fire sale" of the team's highly paid players, including Reggie Jackson.
 When Finley sold Vida Blue to the New York Yankees and Joe Rudi and Rollie Fingers to the Boston Red Sox, Kuhn voided the sales as being contrary to the "best interest of baseball."

 Papiano and Finley lost the case, as the court ruled that "the Commissioner has the authority to determine whether any act, transaction, or practice is not within the best interest of baseball, and upon such determination, to take whatever preventative or remedial action he deems appropriate, whether or not the act, transaction, or practice complies with the Major league Rules or involves moral turpitude."
 Charles O. Finley vs. Bowie Kuhn, 7th Circuit, 1978.
 The judge stated that the question before him was not whether he agreed with Kuhn's action, but whether Kuhn had the power to act.

-Elizabeth Taylor vs. The Enquirer
+Elizabeth Taylor vs. the National Enquirer

-In 1990, Papiano represented Elizabeth Taylor in a lawsuit against The Enquirer for libel and defamation of character.
+In 1990, Papiano represented Elizabeth Taylor in a lawsuit against the National Enquirer for libel and defamation of character.
 Papiano and Taylor cited two articles, one that said she had brought liquor into her hospital room when she was ill and another that said she was suffering from lupus.
-While the case was pending, Papiano complained to The New York Times about The Enquirer's litigation tactics, which included filing motions asserting that the complaint was insufficient, seeking to move the case from state to federal court and requesting Ms. Taylor's medical records from the past 30 years.
+While the case was pending, Papiano complained to The New York Times about the Enquirer's litigation tactics, which included filing motions asserting that the complaint was insufficient, seeking to move the case from state to federal court and requesting Ms. Taylor's medical records from the past 30 years.
 Papiano stated: "I think they'll do everything they can to drag this on for a while.
 Their object is to drag their feet.
 Our's is to move forward."
 The case was settled in May 1991, with the Enquirer issuing an apology and paying an undisclosed amount of money.
 While neither side would disclose the amount of the settlement, Papiano said, "Miss Taylor is very delighted with it, and small things do not make her happy."

 Papiano filed a second suit for Taylor against the National Enquirer in the mid-1990s.
 That suit alleged that a March 1993 article about Taylor and husband Larry Fortensky's alleged involvement in a property dispute had damaged their reputation and invaded their privacy.
-The suit was unsuccessful, and in November 1996 Superior Court Judge Fumiko Wasserman ordered Taylor and Fortensky to pay $432,600 to cover the Enquirer's legal costs.
+The suit was unsuccessful, and in November 1996 Superior Court Judge Fumiko Wasserman ordered Taylor and Fortensky to pay $432,600 to cover the Enquirers legal costs.

-Papiano also represented Taylor in the mid-1990s in an unsuccessful effort to "quash" an NBC mini-series about Taylor's life, and in connection with the dissolution of her marriage to Larry Fortensky in the mid-1990s.
+Papiano also represented Taylor in 1995 in an unsuccessful effort to "quash" an NBC mini-series about Taylor's life, and in connection with the dissolution of her marriage to Larry Fortensky in 1996.